To promote health, to foster respect, to advance health equity in Virginia and beyond.

 DPHS continues its original mandate to lead and collaborate with other investigators on the generation, analyses, interpretation, and management of clinical outcome and population health data.
 Its mission focuses on supporting students, educators, and researchers throughout the School of Medicine and across University Grounds as they come together to learn about and develop: (1) improved ways to evaluate the efficacy of new and existing medical care and population health improvement practices, (2) the efficient and fair delivery of health services and (3) community interventions in public health practice and (4) health care policy.

 - Office of the Chair (Administration)

 - Biomedical Informatics: research and consulting on the application of computing and communications technology to biomedical research and health data.
 Biomedical Informatics manages the UVA Clinical Data Repository in support of clinical research at UVA.

 - Biostatistics: research and consulting on the use of statistical techniques and methodologies as they apply to the study of basic science and human health.

-- Translational Research & Applied Statistics: provides the analytical infrastructure for basic, clinical, and translational research at the University of Virginia, specifically in cancer and in close collaboration with faculty and staff in the NCI-designated University of Virginia Cancer Center.
+- Translational Research & Applied Statistics: provides the analytical infrastructure for basic, clinical, and translational research at the University of Virginia, specifically in cancer and in close collaboration with faculty and staff in the UVA NCI-Designated Comprehensive Clinical Cancer Center.